Ekrem Imamoglu: Turkeys Rising Political Star - UrduPoint

 He worked in the family construction business before entering local politics a decade ago, becoming mayor of the district of Beylikduzu in western Istanbul in 2014.
 There, he gained a reputation as a competent administrator in the affluent neighbourhood.

 One passion he shares with the Turkish president is a love of football.
-The Turkish leader was a semi-professional player in his youth, while Imamoglu played at amateur level and maintains links with the Trabzonspor team.
+Erdogan was a semi-professional player in his youth, while Imamoglu played at amateur level and maintains links with the Trabzonspor team, having served as a board member.